MarianArlt/kde-plasma-chili/README.md

   `## The character shown when your password is hidden.
 Here are some funny ones you can copy: ⁙ ⁕ ○ █ ©`
   `PasswordFieldPlaceholderText=Password`

-  * Adjust sizes of the themes components (dangerous! full integers!):
+  * Adjust sizes of the themes components (Dangerous!
+Integers without unit!):
   `PowerIconSize=`
   `FontPointSize=`
   `changeAvatarPixelSize=`